 Plasma Ashing with OxygenPlasma ashing is the process of removing carbon from products during the manufacturing process.
 Plasma ashing is always performed with oxygen plasma treatment in a high frequency plasma system.

 Generally, the goal of plasma ashing is to completely remove organic matter, including volatile carbon oxides and water vapor.
 All removed contaminants are pumped out of the chamber by the vacuum system.

 Oxygen plasma removes all traces of organic matter and leaves no residues unless there were excessive inorganic contaminants on the sample.

 Argon Plasma TreatmentAnother gas commonly used for plasma treatment is argon.
 The most notable difference between oxygen and argon is that oxygen plasma is capable of surface modification, while argon is not.
 Additionally, oxygen will etch while argon will only clean.

 If left in the plasma for too long, oxygen may modify the surface of some plastics rendering them unbondable; however, argon is safe to use for longer periods of time.

-Oxygen plasma is also not suitable for materials that oxidize easily (e.g. silver, copper), so argon is typically used instead.
+Oxygen plasma needs an additional oxidation preventing gas for materials that oxidize easily (e.g. silver, copper); argon is typically used with oxygen.

 Oxygen and CF4O2 may also be mixed with CF4 for reactive ion etching applications in larger plasma treatment systems.
-Plasma Etch currently offers four systems capable of reactive ion etching: PE-100, PE-200, BT-1, and MK-II.
+Plasma Etch currently offers three systems capable of reactive ion etching: PE-100, PE-200, and BT-1.

 Next: Argon Plasma